AfriCC/whmcs-registrars-coza/README.md

 Requirements
 ------------

-It uses php-epp2 for the EPP component, so the requirements are basically the same:
+It uses [php-epp2](https://github.com/AfriCC/php-epp2) as EPP client library, so it shares the requirements with that package:

 * WHMCS 5.3.7 or higher
 * PHP5.4 or higher